 - Texel Island Holiday Park * in Den Burg

 - more Texel Accommodation * in Den Burg

-The castle is the capital of the island of Texel.
-He must not call himself a city, because none of the island towns has city rights to this day.
-However, Den Burg most likely corresponds to a small town.
-Here we find everything that needs one.
-From shopping, to a selection of restaurants and hotels, to the offices of the island's administration, everything is in Den Burg.
-Nevertheless, the place exudes a cosiness and tranquility that makes a stay pleasant.
+Den Burg is the main town on the island of Texel.
+It must not call itself a city, because none of the island towns still have city rights.
+However, Den Burg most closely corresponds to a small town.
+Here we find everything that such a needs.
+From shopping to a selection of restaurants and hotels to the offices that are responsible for the island administration, everything is in Den Burg.
+Nevertheless, the place exudes a cosiness and tranquility that makes a vacation on Texel so pleasant.

 We continue to the north end of the island.
 There is the place De Cocksdorp, the youngest and northernmost village of Texel.
 Only founded 1836 after the salt meadow between Eierland and Texel was created by dike construction, it is now a holiday resort.
 However, most visitors attract something else, namely the Texel lighthouse.

 Unlike the lighthouse at the northern end of Texel.
 We see this from afar.
 You have to.
 Finally, he should help the ships in front of the island in the orientation.
 He does.
 He stands out from the dunes with a white lace.
 Even from the interior of the island, he can already be seen from a distance.
 Is he standing on the dunes?
 He towers above the seemingly endless sandy beach.
 On this a few beach walkers cavort.
 Some beach sailors use the emptiness and length of the beach to let themselves be driven by the wind along the water.
 Otherwise there are only a few visitors here who came by bus.

 - Thuis bij Frans en Els Stay overnight with a view of the lighthouse.
 Just steps away from the lighthouse and beach is this bed and breakfast.

 - Duinpark de Robbenjager Only 2 minutes to the beach and 6 minutes walk to the lighthouse are these accommodations.